playframework/playframework/README.md

 ## Installing

 For convenience, you should add the framework installation directory to your system PATH.
-On UNIX systems you should add something like:
+On UNIX systems will be something like:

 ```bash
 export PATH=$PATH:/path/to/play20
 ```

-On windows systems it should be set somewhere in the global environment variables.
+On windows systems you'll need to set it in the global environment variables.

 > If you’re on UNIX, make sure that the play script is executable (otherwise do a chmod a+x play).